Women’s Health A-Z

 Pregnancy & Prenatal Care

 Pregnancy can be an exciting time for any woman, but with all the changes to your body come many questions.
-It’s important find providers who can answer your questions and provide high-quality prenatal care at every stage of your pregnancy.
-Here is a brief guide to what you can expect.
+It’s important to find prenatal care service providers who can answer your questions and provide high-quality prenatal care at every stage of your pregnancy.

 Early Pregnancy

 Most women learn they are pregnant due to the absence of their period.
 They may also notice breast changes, fatigue, nausea, and mood swings.
-A pregnancy test is a good way to confirm that you are pregnant.
-A normal pregnancy lasts for 40 weeks, counting from the first day of your last period, and is broken up into three trimesters.
+A urine pregnancy test is a good way to confirm that you are pregnant.

 First Trimester